-Holy Cross is fortunate to have three dedicated and talented coaches who make a great effort preparing our trial teams.
+Holy Cross is fortunate to have dedicated and talented coaches who make a great effort in preparing our trial teams.

 Each is a successful practicing attorney, and they share more than 40 years of experience preparing and trying cases in New England.
 As alumni of Holy Cross, they are familiar with the mission and goals of a Jesuit education.
 At Holy Cross, we prepare teams that are capable of competing at a high level.
 There is, however, a long tradition of maintaining the fun aspects of competing as well as making it a competitive learning experience.